TritonDataCenter/triton/docs/reference.md

-# SmartDataCenter Reference
+# Triton DataCenter Reference

-SmartDataCenter is a large and complex beast.
-Many of the components that make up SDC (REST APIs, agents, the SmartOS platform, important libraries) have their own reference documentation.
+Triton DataCenter is a large and complex beast.
+Many of the components that make up Triton (REST APIs, agents, the SmartOS platform, important libraries) have their own reference documentation.
 This page links to those, with a brief description of each.
-See also the [overview of SDC repositories](./repos.md).
+See also the [overview of Triton repositories](./repos.md).

 ## Services